tunroam/paper/intersection_report_spec/330radius.md

 ##### Motivation

+Both the secret for proxying the RADIUS request ("testing123") and the identity validation when not proxying the RADIUS request ("password") are weak.
+These passwords are not used to secure the protocol, but to enable two parties who have no prior agreement, to share a secret so they can communicate with each other.

 802.1x supplicants like iOS require the validation of a certificate and other systems (e.g. Windows) require admin rights to disable validation.